Nictec/EasyRent-client/README.md

 # easyrent-client

-> Client of the EasyRent Project
+> Client of the EasyRent Project (currently in heavy development)

 ## Build Setup